Surgery Residency Program

 The surgical residency program has received the maximum five-year accreditation with commendation, from the Accreditation Council on Graduate Medical Education (ACGME) as it demonstrated exceptional compliance with the ACGME's requirements for Graduate Medical Education.

 The surgery residency program is structured with increasing incremental responsibilities culminating in the chief resident assuming total responsibility for patient care under the supervision of the attending physician staff.
 During the course of their training, residents are exposed to a wide variety of clinical problems in general and specialty surgeries, including thoracic, vascular, burn care and trauma surgery.

 Since the subspecialties do not have fellowships, the general surgical residents take full responsibility for patient care in the subspecialties.
-For burn care and surgery, surgical residents rotate to NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
-The major exposure to trauma surgery is gained during a two-month rotation through Kings County, one of the most active trauma centers in the country.
+For burn care, surgical residents rotate to NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 For transplantation, residents rotate to Mount Sinai Medical Center.